 Smartphones have revolutionized the way we communicate with each other and Messaging Apps are arguably the most commercially successful among the millions of apps available across various App Stores.
-The options are as plentiful as they are diverse with new apps flooding in everyday aiming to take “your messaging experience to the next level“.
-Standing tall among thousands of such messaging apps is WhatsApp and as a testament of it’s continued success, CEO, and Co-Founder Jan Koum has revealed that the number of monthly active users of WhatsApp has reached 900 Million mark.
-With a staggering 200 million headroom over it’s nearest competitor, Facebook messenger, this behemoth looks well on its way to make the billion mark before this year is over!
+The options are as plentiful as they are diverse with new apps flooding in every day aiming to take “your messaging experience to the next level“.
+Standing tall among thousands of such messaging apps is WhatsApp and as a testament of its continued success, CEO, and Co-Founder Jan Koum has revealed that the number of monthly active users of WhatsApp has reached 900 Million mark.
+With a staggering 200 million headroom over its nearest competitor, Facebook messenger, this behemoth looks well on its way to make the billion mark before this year is over!

-WhatsApp: The Road to 900 Million
+The Growth of WhatsApp: The Road to 900 Million

 WhatsApp had an early bird’s advantage in the smartphone messaging game as they have been around since 2009.
 However, it would be almost four years, April of 2013, when they would reach the 200 million users milestone.
 The next million came in just six months, on August of 2013, WhatsApp was at 300 million users figure.
 From there onwards, they have steadily grown by adding approximately a million users every 4 months.

 With stiff competition from other Messaging Apps, the growth rate has tapered off a bit in recent months as they took 5 months for the climb from 800 to 900 million active monthly users.
 Yet, what they have achieved is no mean feat, in fact, to put these numbers into perspective; Twitter has just over 300 million monthly active users.
-Facebook Messenger, their closest rival in this space has 700 million and their parent company Facebook, just crossed 1 billion daily active users.
+Facebook Messenger, their closest rival in this space has 700 million and their parent company Facebook just crossed 1 billion daily active users.

 What’s Next for WhatsApp?

 To sum it up in one word, monetization.